Acly/comfyui-inpaint-nodes/README.md

 Several nodes are available to fill the masked area prior to inpainting.
 They avoid seams as long as the input mask is large enough.

+### Expand Mask

+Expands (grow) the mask area by a certain number of pixels, and blurs (feather) the mask for a smoother transition at the edges.

 ### Fill Masked

 This fills the masked area, with a smooth transition at the border.
 It has 3 modes: